Manish-Sharma26/AnimAi/README.md

 ## 🎯 Usage

 1. Enter a description of the animation you want (e.g., "Animate bubble sort with array 5 2 8 1 9")
-2. Click "Generate Animation"
+2. Click **Generate Plan** — the Teacher agent explains the concept, then the Planner builds a structured animation plan
+3. Review and optionally edit the plan JSON
-3. Wait for the AI to plan, code, and compile the narrated animation
+4. Click **Generate Video With Voice** to compile the narrated animation
-4. Watch your animation and download the MP4
+5. Watch your animation and download the MP4
-5. Give feedback to help the system learn!
+6. Give feedback to help the system learn!

 ## 📁 Project Structure